ccallahan/wrongplanet-freenode/clue-by-four-prevention.md

 ## FOR THE LOVE OF HOLY TAP DANCING JESUS, DON'T ATTACK THE OPS
 This goes back to IRC isn't a democracy.
 You start attacking a op because something doesn't go your way, expect to be hit with a Clue-By-Four.
 You start harassing a op, and you keep going after they tell you to stop, expect a Clue-By-Four.

-### An a small request, if you wouldn't mind?
+### And a small request, if you wouldn't mind?
 Turn off your auto-rejoin.
 If you have a stuck key and it is spamming the channel, we will kick you.
 That is for the users sanity as much as ours.
 If you have your auto-rejoin on, then we have to ban you.
 We don't like to have to ban.
-It's much easier to type !kick johndoe then !b johndoe 30m test.
+It's much easier to type !kick johndoe then !b johndoe 30m go fix your keyboard.